Christopher-R-Perkins/inflamed-breath/design-doc/README.md

 ## Art

-I will use a minimalist free tile pack.
-I havne't decided what yet.
+I will use a minimalist free tile pack + some pixel art made by me to match it

 ## Music